 Hey, you don’t just have to give candy, baked goods and cards.
 Maybe you could take somebody out for the day, or tell them you love them.
 There’s plenty of things you can do to make the day sweet without relying mainly on sugar.
 But, don’t forget the sugar.
 We’re clear on that, right?
 SUGAR!

 Why We Love Sweetest Day

-Thing about Valentine’s Day is: It puts a lot of pressure on.
 Best thing about Sweetest Day?
-It doesn’t do that.
+Unlike Valentine’s Day, there’s no pressure.
 So if there’s someone you’re sweet on, you can let them know with some candy!
-There’s no need to cook dinner or take them out in the evening — just buy them some candy.
-Plus, you can spread a little cheer to coworkers, family members, whomever you choose.
+There’s no need to cook dinner or take them out in the evening — just a little candy does the trick.
+Plus, you can spread a little cheer to coworkers, family members or whoever you wish.